Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 The main use cases for flexible types are *platform types* --- types which the Kotlin compiler uses, when interoperating with code written for another platform (e.g., Java).
 In this case all types on the interoperability boundary are subject to *flexibilization* --- the process of converting a platform-specific type to a Kotlin-compatible flexible type.

-For further details on how *flexibilization* is done, see:
+For further details on how *flexibilization* is done, see the corresponding JVM section.

-* [Platform types for Java][TODO(need a way to have same section names in different parts of the spec)]
+TODO(provide link when it's ready)

 > Important: platform types should not be confused with *multi-platform projects* --- another Kotlin feature targeted at supporting platform interop.